Privacy and AI Policies

 AI Policy

-Woodhead Law Firm uses generative AI tools to assist with legal research, drafting, and other tasks where appropriate and with the client's express written permission (“opt in”).
+Woodhead’s Law Practice uses generative AI tools to assist with legal research, drafting, and other tasks where appropriate and with the client's express written permission (“opt out” option available in the terms of engagement).
 All legal advice and work product is reviewed, verified, and approved by a licensed attorney: AI never replaces attorney judgment.
-The Firm takes care to avoid inputting confidential client information into AI tools without the client's informed consent and appropriate safeguards in place.
+The Practice takes care to avoid inputting confidential client information into AI tools without the client's informed consent and appropriate safeguards in place.

-The Firm also uses AI to assist with non-legal administrative tasks associated with running a small business, such as drafting internal documents and communications.
+The Practice also uses AI to assist with non-legal administrative tasks associated with running a small business, such as drafting internal documents and communications.
 Client information is not used for these purposes.

 Contact Us